hyperledgendary/fabric-cloud-infrastructure/README.md

 - Clone this repo
 - Get an API key/ Cluster Config as per your vendor to permit remote management of the cluster
-- Use the configured GHA pipelines for the major actions
+- Use the configured GHA pipelines for the major actions set out below

 ## Cluster Bootstrap setup steps

 *DockerImages:*
 You may need to preload the docker images to a registry accesible to your cluster.

+> Run the `001-containerimage-preload` pipeline

+*CRDs & Operator & Console:*

+The CRDs and Fabric Operator needs to be installed once per cluster; the console is often installed at the same time - and at the moment is needed for the rest of the Ansible playbooks (for the moment!)

-> Run the `dockerimage-preload` pipeline
+> Run the `002-crds-operator` pipeline

-*CRDs:*

-This needs to occur once for each cluster - this can be achieved by running as an example the 'crds-bootstrap-pipline'